 The cabinets are made of 18mm thick deep-route MDF, heavily lined with visco-elastic damping material and Melamine acoustic foam.
 This produces a pretty inert cabinet, limiting the amount of re-radiated energy.

-The vertical edges are also radiused to reduce edge diffraction.
+The vertical edges on the front face are also radiused to reduce edge diffraction.

 Our control box houses the DSP crossover module with it’s dedicated power supply as well as the four channels of amplification.